Should You Use a Health Insurance Broker?

 Cons

-For example, health insurance brokers have more than one client, which means that it may take longer than you'd like to get quotes.
-Because brokers get commissions based on the policies they sell, it's also possible that they could suggest products that aren't right for you.
+Because brokers get commissions based on the policies they sell, it's possible that they could suggest products that aren't right for you.
 Brokers are licensed and regulated, though, so you can report suspicious activity to your state's Department of Insurance.

 How to find a health insurance broker

-1. Use a search tool: HealthCare.gov offers a search tool that shows agents, brokers and health coverage assistance in your area.
+Use a search tool: HealthCare.gov offers a search tool that shows agents, brokers and health coverage assistance in your area.
+You can also use a search engine to look for health insurance brokers near you.

-2. Contact your state's Department of Insurance: Brokers are regulated by each state's Department of Insurance.
-Your state's Department of Insurance may have a list of brokers.
+Contact your state's Department of Insurance: Brokers are regulated by each state's Department of Insurance, which means your state may have a list of brokers.
 It might also have a search tool to find a health insurance broker near you.

-3. Call local agencies: Some brokers work in health insurance agencies.
-Call insurance agencies in your area to see if they have a health insurance broker in the office.
+Check with local agencies: Some brokers work in insurance agencies.
+Call insurance agencies in your area or check their websites to see if they have a health insurance broker in the office.

-4. Get a referral: If you know someone who has used a broker before, contact them to talk about their experience.
+Get a referral: If you know someone who has used a broker before, it can be good to talk about their experience.
 You might find that their broker is also a good fit for you.

-Be sure to ask potential brokers what kind of services they offer so you can make sure they're the right fit.
-Also ask about fees.
+It's also a good idea to ask about fees.
 You don't usually have to pay a health insurance broker, but it's smart to check before scheduling an appointment.

 What is the difference between a health insurance agent and a broker?